ggianna/NGramGraphParallel/README.md

 v0.2 This version is the result of a 2-month internship.
 It includes:
 * The definition and implementation of some useful classes.
 * Significant speedup of constructing a document class from it's text components using OpenCL.
-* Some useful measurement programs demonstrating the behavior of the implemented parallel method (class graph construction).
+* Some useful measurement programs and diagrams demonstrating the behavior of the implemented parallel method (class graph construction).
-* A demo, a presentation and some useful diagrams.
+* A summarizing presentation and a demo.

 ## License
 NGramGraphParallel is licenced under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).